Dietetics - BSc (Hons) - Video

 Future Orientated Professional Skills Development

 This module encourages students to focus on SMART Careers Action Planning to target experiential learning opportunities including, but not limited to, Diploma in Professional Practice placements, work and / or study abroad, part time employment opportunities', volunteering and internships, to further enhance their career prospects.
+It will allow them to understand and prepare for a and successfully participate in a range range of selection methods used in recruitment.

 Health Promotion and Nutrition Education